auroraphtgrp01/jitsi-src/CONTRIBUTING.md

 **Hello there! 👋**

-We're thrilled that you're eager to contribute to **Duy Tan University! ❤️**
+We're thrilled that you're eager to contribute to **hoclientuc! ❤️**

 Your interest in improving our platform means a lot to us.
 To ensure your contributions align seamlessly with our goals and processes, we've recently updated our guide.
 This guide will provide you with clear instructions on how to get involved effectively.

 ### 📖 Get Started

 Ready to get started?
-Head over to our [Duy Tan University Handbook](https://jitsi.github.io/handbook/docs/dev-guide/dev-guide-contributing/) and let's make **Duy Tan University** even better together!
+Head over to our [hoclientuc Handbook](https://jitsi.github.io/handbook/docs/dev-guide/dev-guide-contributing/) and let's make **hoclientuc** even better together!

 ### 💬 Join the Discussion